Geodan/pg2b3dm/README.md

 ## Geometries

-- All geometries must be type polyhedralsurface or multipolygon consisting of triangles with 4 vertices each.
-If not 4 vertices exception is thrown.

-Support for MultiPolygon is added in release 1.6.3.
+Input geometries must be of type PolyhedralSurface or Multipolygon (with z values).
+When the geometry is not triangulated, pg2b3dm will perform triangulation.

 For large datasets create a spatial index on the geometry column: